MJUC-GitHub/Reference-Generator/README.md

 # Reference Generator

+## Features
-Bookmarklet that gets website information and generates references to it
+- Bookmarklet that gets website information and generates references to it
+- Generated references are automatically copied to the clipboard
+- There is also version that just gets website information

 ## Files